Keep Getting Unsolicited Offers on Your Home? Here’s Why

 If you’re considering an unsolicited offer, weigh these factors

-If you’d rather go with an instant cash offer than list on the market, you should still compare the buyer’s offer to other cash offers.
-One option: HomeLight’s Simple Sale.
-We’ll give you a competitive top-market offer — no additional fees, commission, or upfront costs.
+If you’d rather go with an instant cash offer than list on the open market, you should still compare the buyer’s offer to other cash offers.
+One option: HomeLight’s Simple Sale platform.
+We’ll give you a competitive, no-obligation cash offer within 24 hours.
+If you accept, the sale can close in as few as 10 days.
+There are no additional fees, commissions, or upfront costs.

 Should you accept an unsolicited offer from a buyer?
 Maybe.